Topping1/BM25-PDF-Search/README.md

 # BM25-PDF-Search
 Create a knowledge base from PDF files and search it with BM25 algorithm.
+No AI, no LLMs, no embeddings, and yet surprisingly useful!.

 # How it works
 - install requirements: